 The core piece of infrastructure for integration and deployment is the CI/CD pipeline.
 Replacing legacy software deployment methods like FTP, CI/CD pipelines provide a holistic automation platform, encompassing build/compilation, testing, integration, and deployment in a single interface.
 CI/CD pipelines form the backbone of almost any environment that adheres to DevOps principles.
 There is a broad selection of CI/CD software available: SaaS tools like TravisCI, CircleCI, and AWS CodeDeploy, as well as self-hosted solutions like Jenkins and Spinnaker.
 Container solutions like Docker and Kubernetes can provide immutable build artifacts, further enhancing the functionality of CI/CD architecture.

 CI/CD pipeline capabilities extend beyond software deployment; the underlying infrastructure can be defined and deployed using code as well.
 Tools like Ansible, Chef, and Puppet enable DevOps engineers to define the configuration of applications and services in code, automatically applying them during deployments and maintaining minimal configuration drift.
 For infrastructure, tools like Terraform, CloudFormation, and—recently—Pulumi can be employed to define and control the provisioning of resources like compute nodes, databases, and even entire networking zones.
-Teams that integrate configuration management and Infrastructure as code tools in their CI/CD workflows have end-to-end deployment and release automation systems, which allow for faster iteration and feature delivery.
+Teams that integrate configuration management and Infrastructure as Code tools in their CI/CD workflows have end-to-end deployment and release automation systems, which allow for faster iteration and feature delivery.

-Once production workloads are live, choosing robust operational tooling is the key to ensure that the customer experience remains positive, and that any issue or performance degradation provides immediate, actionable feedback.
+Once production workloads are live, choosing robust operational tooling is the key to ensuring that the customer experience remains positive and that any issue or performance degradation provides immediate, actionable feedback.
 The modern ecosystem of highly available, highly performant customer-facing applications has given rise to a landscape of cloud and web-focused monitoring and operational services.
 Tools like Datadog, AppDynamics, and New Relic can provide a granular look into the health of application infrastructure.
 Log aggregation and searching platforms like Elasticsearch enable critical application data to be found from the vast sea of information generated by modern applications.

 The modern DevOps landscape offers engineering teams a broad selection of tools at every stage of the SDLC.
 Rather than going all-in on one vendor or toolchain, teams should be empowered to pick and choose the best functioning and best fitting tool or service for their use case.